-The host site will be responsible for providing, at no cost to the NCAA, banquet or reception space and volunteer staff for all participating student-athletes, coaches and support staff, the NCAA staff and committee, the LOC and NCAA affiliated organizations (e.g. coaches associations and equipment suppliers).
-Projected attendance and format will be provided by championship.
+If requested by the NCAA, the host site will be responsible for providing, at no cost to the NCAA, banquet or reception space and volunteer staff for all participating student-athletes, coaches and support staff, the NCAA staff and committee, the LOC, and NCAA affiliated organizations (e.g., coaches associations and equipment suppliers).
+Projected attendance and format will be provided by the championship staff.
 When possible, the space chosen should showcase the host city or provide a unique experience for the student-athletes.